roytanck/rt-plugin-report/README.txt

 * Spot plugins that are no longer maintained.
 * Get a quick overview of the "plugin health" of your site.
-* Provide clients with a detailed report, right from their own dashboard.
+* Provide clients with a detailed report, right from their own dashboard, or as .xls spreadsheet.
+* Find plugins that are no longer active on multisite installs

 == Screenshots ==